 But what exactly makes up curb appeal?

 The short answer is, everything you can see when looking at your home from the street.
 Landscaping, condition of lawn, paint color and condition, front door, driveways and walkways, porch/front steps, windows, mailbox, house numbers, exterior light fixtures, etc.

-Many of these items may seem insignificant (house numbers, really?) but they really do add up to an overall impression in a buyer’s mind.
+Many of these items may seem insignificant (house numbers, really?) on their own, but they really do add up to an overall impression in a buyer’s mind.
 It’s only natural that buyers would be more drawn to homes that look the most attractive from the street.
 People want to live in a pretty house that they feel good about!